How to Use Your Breast Milk Powder

 Your powdered breast milk can also be incorporated into solid foods even after weaning for a nutritional boost!
 Simply sprinkle a little on your child's favorite foods, and mix in.
 Here are a few tips:

-• Each ounce of frozen breast milk will yield approximately 0.1oz (2 teaspoons) of breast milk powder.
+• Each ounce of frozen breast milk will yield approximately 0.1 oz (2 teaspoons) of breast milk powder.

 • Make sure that the powder is mixed in thoroughly to the food to prevent accidental powder inhalation.

 • After you open a bag of your breast milk powder, remember to re-seal the zipper!
 The powder will rapidly start to attract moisture if left unsealed, which can lead to bacterial growth as your milk was not pasteurized during the freeze-drying process.
-For this reason, once the bag has been opened, it should be re-sealed and used within 3 days.
+For this reason, once the bag has been opened, it should be re-sealed and used within 5 days.

-Instruction Label Guide
+Milkify Singles Instruction Label Guide

 Your name will appear here on the label